avi17032004/Notes-app/README.md

 4. Start the development server: npm start

-The app will be available at http://localhost:3000
+The app will be available (https://notes-app-250101.netlify.app)

 License
 This project is licensed under the MIT License - see the LICENSE file for details.